 The Bircherley Green Shopping Centre was built in the early 1980s, on land that had previously been a large bus station and car park, together with a shopping arcade, disused grain store and maltings.

-The estate is owned by the Deagio Pension Fund and covers the pedestrian precinct, shops fronting Railway Street and the bus station.
+The Estate covers the pedestrian precinct, shops fronting Railway Street and the bus station.

 For most of it's 30 years the retail units have been fully occupied, with Waitrose as the anchor tenant.

 Until recently the car park and bus station were leased to East Herts District Council, but this lease was given up to allow the centre to be redeveloped into a modern shopping environment.

 Initial Proposals (2014)

 Revised Proposals (2016)

 Plans for the redevelopment of Bircherley Green first surfaced in 2014.

 The support of Waitrose or other anchor tenant was vital for any redevelopment and the John Lewis owned supermarket made it clear that the plans for the precinct should offer an attractive site.
 They also made it clear that they were looking at the potentially occupying an out-of-town store at Little Amwell.